jakethedev/beatbattlebot/site/notes.md

 # Code Structure

-0. Adjust { ops, meta } import to static exported members instead of foreach
+- Adjust { ops, meta } import to static exported members instead of foreach
   - allows ops.cmd and meta.cmd autocomplete
   - may make slash commands easier to implement
-1. `*controller`: need to abstract discord layer from logic
+- `*controller`: need to abstract discord layer from logic
+  - Start with battlecontroller::submit, this is a good pattern starter
+    - TODO: how to get discord account info (name, userId, channel list, mod status) from web?
+    - see comment at top of function for refactor notes
   - then use logic in server.js endpoints
-2. Create folder for server endpoints, load each concretely in server.js
+- Create folder for server endpoints, load each concretely in server.js
-3. Test a serverless-offline deployment of server.js
+- Test a serverless-offline deployment of server.js
   - will need a handler per function? or is handler at /* sufficient?
   - less is more here, /* should work if possible
   - TODO: authentication for routes via... firebase? discord oauth?